Engineering

 Traffic

-There are two ways to report a malfunction of signalized intersections listed in the previous report:
+To report a malfunction of signalized intersections listed in the previous report, call the Engineering Division at (303) 384-8115.

 The Jefferson County Department of Transportation maintains the traffic signals on West 44th Ave & McIntyre St and also US 6 & Indiana Frontage Roads.
 To report a malfunction at these intersections call (303) 271-8461 or (303) 271-8472.